GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/stats-config-format.md

 `battles_count` and `score` - stat names.

-## Stats example
+## Stat examples

 ### Simple stats

 Simple stat used to store a player game statistics.
-Can be used to calculate other stats and unlocks [player achievements](unlocks-config-format#player-achievements).
+Can be used to calculate other stats and [unlocks](unlocks-config-format).

-`battle_level` - player level in the battle, type int, can be decrease, not write to leaderboard.
+`battle_level` - player level in the battle, type int, can be decrease, not written to leaderboard.

 ```json
 {